wallacebrf/Synology-to-TrueNAS/README.md

 This guide is very helpful: https://www.youtube.com/watch?v=u0btB6IkkEk

 I performed the following actions:
-1.)
-System --> Advanced Settings --> Console --> Configure and turn off “Show Text Console without Password Prompt” 2.)
-Adjust auto-time out as desired.
+1. `System --> Advanced Settings --> Console --> Configure` and turn off `Show Text Console without Password Prompt`
+2. Adjust auto-time out as desired.
 The default is 300 seconds
-  - System --> Advanced Settings --> Access -> Configure
+  - `System --> Advanced Settings --> Access -> Configure`
   - I set mine to 1800 seconds (30 mins) which is probably longer than I should but I like extended log in times.
-3.)
-Setup two factor authentication
+3. Setup two factor authentication
-  - Under your user(s) click on the user name in the upper right and select “Two-Factor Authentication” and generate a QR code to use in an app like Microsoft Authenticator.
+  - Under your user(s) click on the user name in the upper right and select `Two-Factor Authentication` and generate a QR code to use in an app like Microsoft Authenticator.
-  - System --> Advanced Settings --> Global Two Factor Authentication – Configure
+  - `System --> Advanced Settings --> Global Two Factor Authentication – Configure`
   - Turn on 2FA and set time window to 1.
 If using passwords for SSH, check the option to also use 2FA for SSH.
-4.)
-Bind SSH to only certain ethernet port
+4. Bind SSH to only certain ethernet port
-  - System --> Services -> SSH --> Click on the pencil edit icon on the right
+  - `System --> Services -> SSH` --> Click on the pencil edit icon on the right
   - Click advanced settings
-  - Under “Bind Interfaces” choose the correct interface so only that interface will allow SSH
+  - Under `Bind Interfaces` choose the correct interface so only that interface will allow SSH
   - SSH is off by default but if it is enabled this increases security